instance-id/ElementAnimationToolkit/Assets/instance.id/ElementAnimationToolkit/README.md

 ### Animations and Features

 ---

+(There are more, I just have not added them all yet)

 | Animation types:   | Method                 |
 | ------------------ | ---------------------- |
 | Sequences:         |                        |